gabrielemariotti/cardslib/doc/BUILD.md

     dependencies {
         //Core card library
-        compile 'com.github.gabrielemariotti.cards:library:1.5.0'
+        compile 'com.github.gabrielemariotti.cards:library:1.6.0'

-        //Extra card library, it is required only if you want to use integrations with other libraries compile 'com.github.gabrielemariotti.cards:library-extra:1.5.0'
+        //Extra card library, it is required only if you want to use integrations with other libraries compile 'com.github.gabrielemariotti.cards:library-extra:1.6.0'
     }

 The library-extra is optional.
-It contains code to use integrations with other libraries, as StaggeredGridView.
+It contains code to use integrations with other libraries, as StaggeredGridView and CardListDragDropView.

 ## Building locally in Android Studio with Gradle